womenwhocodedc/zulip/README.md

 # Zulip overview

+## Setting this up for a future demo
+CCC - 05302021

 Zulip is a powerful, open source group chat application that combines the immediacy of real-time chat with the productivity benefits of threaded conversations.
 Zulip is used by open source projects, Fortune 500 companies,